shred/kaminari/README.md

 ### `/clear`

-This endpoint clears the list of detected lightnings, and the age of the last detected disturber.
+This endpoint clears the list of detected lightnings, the age of the last detected disturber, and the counter of disturbers per minute.

 The API key is required for this call.